jzuniga-amd/rocm-libraries/projects/rocsolver/docs/conceptual/intro-rocsolver.rst

 rocSOLVER is an implementation of a subset of
 `Linear Algebra PACKage (LAPACK) routines <https://www.netlib.org/lapack/index.html>`_.

-These routines support both real and complex matrices, for single and double precision.
+These routines support both real and complex matrices, in single and double precision.
 They provide solutions for a wide range of complex Linear Algebra problems, including:

 *  Solving systems of linear equations and matrix inversion